 So I guess the moral of this story is that we are aren’t giving enough credit to pigs?
 Or that lipstick is the reason I’m still gainfully employed?
 Or that sometimes you need to be a little flexible with the strict guidelines you have set for yourself regarding social media?
 Pretty unclear actually.
 All of the above?

 Nerd out with me in the comments about our mutual love for this beauty product/real life Instagram filter.
-Or to buy it go see Cheryl.
+Or to buy it go see the fabulous Paula.
 She’s good people.